Sapphira Cristál: Career

 Sapphira Cristál started doing drag in Rochester, New York and worked in New York City, Boston, Massachusetts and Provincetown, Massachusetts.

 Sapphira Cristál competed on season 16 of RuPaul's Drag Race in 2023, after auditioning for the show 11 times.
 She won the first episode's talent show challenge by performing the opera piece "O mio babbino caro".
 Following the premiere, Sapphira Cristál released a studio version of her performance.
 In total, she won four challenges throughout the season to earn a spot in the finale.
 She was voted by her fellow contestants as Miss Congeniality, alongside Xunami Muse, and placed as the runner-up to Nymphia Wind.

 Outside of Drag Race, she has won fourteen drag pageants.

+Podcast

+In March 2026, Cristál began hosting the eponymous interview podcast Sapphira, produced by Do the Most and BeeZee Productions.
+Episodes are released weekly on Tuesdays on podcast platforms and Cristál's YouTube channel.
+The first episode, featuring Cristál's RuPaul's Drag Race castmate Dawn, was released on March 10, 2026.